riboviz/riboviz/docs/user/run-vignette.md

 ## Configure number of processes (optional)

-`prep_riboviz` can instruct the tools it invokes to use a specific number of processes.
+The workflow can instruct the tools it invokes to use a specific number of processes.
 By default this is 1.

-To configure `prep_riboviz` to use additional processes, in `vignette/vignette_config.yaml` change:
+To configure the workflow to use additional processes, in `vignette/vignette_config.yaml` change:

 ```yaml
 num_processes: 1